Stimming – Should I Make My Child Stop?

 Should I make my child stop stimming?

-Many stimming behaviors are subtle, and even neurotypical adults stim without realizing it.
+Many stimming behaviors are subtle, and even some neurotypical adults stim without realizing it.
 You’ve seen it – hair twirling, leg shaking, nail biting, pen clicking.
 Those are all examples of socially acceptable stims, but there are a slew of others that draw attention in public.

 In general, it is not necessary (or advised) to snuff out your child’s self-regulatory behaviors, unless they are causing problems.
 While there are many benefits to stimming, there are three instances where it is frowned upon.